Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork/README.md

 # How-to-use-OpenBCI-GUI-fork

-Note: If you run into an issue connecting with the PCB, please take a look at this troubleshooting guide:
+Note: If you can't connect the computer to the device, read this helpful [troubleshooting guide:](https://github.com/Cerelog-ESP-EEG/Troubleshooting_connection/tree/main )

 ## NEW (Method A and B) (Under testing)